What is OCS Recruiting?

 - In addition, many organizations prefer to make “just in time” hiring decisions closer to the employment start date and cannot predict hiring needs in advance.

-- If you do not see an employer, organization, or industry of interest to you interviewing on campus, they are most likely still interested in hiring you!
+- If you do not see an employer, organization, or industry of interest to you, they are most likely still interested in hiring you!
 Refer to the Career Pathways section of the OCS website and use OCS drop-in advising hours, Monday through Friday 1:00–4:00pm, to let OCS help you develop an individualized job or internship search plan.

 Academic Year (2018-2019) By the Numbers

 Although students often report that it feels like “everyone” is going through the formal recruiting process to find their job or internship, statistically that is not the case.
 Many students apply to research opportunities, fellowships, and/or graduate programs with help from their professors, houses, and OCS.
-Many students find their full-time job or summer internship through a Crimson Careers “Non-Recruiting Program” posting, an OCS panel or event, or through developing their professional network.
-Below, see last year's OCS Recruiting Program “By the Numbers.”
+Many students find their full-time job or summer internship through a Crimson Careers “Non-Recruiting” posting, an OCS panel or event, or through developing their professional network.
+Below, see an example of the OCS Recruiting “By the Numbers.”
 You may also want to review previous Harvard Seniors: Next Steps to get a larger perspective on your classmate’s activities.

 |# in class:||1,644||1,710||1,735||1,671|